vitaretnama/test-dashboard/README.md

 $ npm run dev

 ### Login with this Account :
-- Email : admintest@gmail.com
+- Email : eve.holt@reqres.in
-- Password : test123
+- Password : pistol